gitkraken/git-integration-for-jira-self-managed-docs/git-integration-for-jira-self-managed/Update-Existing-Repository-gij-self-managed.md

 | _**refSpecNotes**_ | _Boolean_.
 Optional.  <br>This is a reference to `refs/notes/*` used for fetching.
 The default value for this field is _**true**_.<br><br><img src='/wp-content/uploads/bbb-info-20.png' /> Git notes are not shown…<br><ul><li>when <code>refs/notes</code> are disabled on connecting a repository;</li><li>when a new note comes when <code>refs/notes</code> is disabled.</li></ul> |
 | _**refSpecChanges**_ | _Boolean_.
 Optional.<br><br>This is a reference to `refs/changes/*` used for fetching.
 The default value for this field is _**false**_. |
 | _**refSpecCustom**_ | _String_.
 Optional.  <br>This is a user-defined list of references used for fetching.
 It is a comma-separated list with the format: `+refs/refname1/*:refs/refname1/*`, `refs/refname2/*:refs/refname2/*`, ... |
+| _**prHideFilter**_ | _String_.
+Optional. <br>
+Displays all pull requests for the specific issue, if left blank.
+Otherwise, set pull requests matching pattern to hide pull requests on issue pages that match the specified regular expression pattern. |

 &nbsp;